What Are The Lungs?

 - During normal respiration, the lungs breathe-in and breathe-out about 500c.c of air.

-Due to dehydration, exposure to toxins and pollutants and inadequate nutrition, it is estimated the after the early twenties, lung function declines about 1 percent a year over the rest of a person’s lifetime or 10% every decade over the age of 30.
+It’s estimated the after the early twenties, lung function declines about 1 percent a year over the rest of a person’s lifetime or 10% every decade over the age of 30.

 It is for this reason alone that one is well advised to familiarise themselves with the TriBreath techniques.